viishaal/valiant_vs_lsh/README.md

 Make sure you have numpy, matplotlib installed

-For image processing, please make sure you have PIL, requests installed, and also download the imageNet url txt file, which is too large for pushing up to git.
+For image processing, please make sure you have PIL, requests installed.
+There is no need to download file for imageNet.

 ===========================================================
 -Interesting result from running LSH on imageNet: